FinniKey/FinniKey/README.md

 - 👋 Hi, I’m @FinniKey
 - 👀 I’m interested in games, Dungeons and Dragons, and writing.
 I am a Victoria University of Wellington student.
-I live in New Zealand.
+I live in Wellington, New Zealand.
 - 🌱 I’m currently learning Javascript in my own time.
-At university, I am learning about C pointers and Java generics.
+At university, I am learning about C++ and Java lambdas.
 - 💞️ I’m looking to collaborate on any beginner-level project that will help me learn more skills.
 - 📫 Contact me on samdunnachie4@gmail.com